waxwink/laracount/README.md

 $service->transactionsList($user, from:"2017-02-01", to:"2020-01-01");
 ```
 ## Cool, Right?
-A little should be taken care of before using the above methods.
+A little thing should be taken care of before using the above methods.
 The users should provide an `account_id` and that ID must be grater than 10 because there the first tens are reserved for the non-user accounts like **bank, revenue, expense, ...**
 So you must implement the `HasAccount` interface and use the `HasAccountTrait`.
 So your user model becomes something like this :
 ```php
 use Illuminate\Database\Eloquent\Model;